sarang0909/text_summarization_api/README.md

 1. API using FastAPI.
 2. Streamlit application

-### Testing
-Unit test cases are written

 ### Deployment
-Deployment is done locally using docker.
+Deployment can be done using docker.

 ## Code Oraganization